-Arbi Ki Sabji is a spicy, soupy colocasia root tomato-based curry without onion and garlic.
-Best served with hot puris or paratha.
-I guarantee your family will love this easy-to-make and utterly delicious gluten-free arbi curry.
+Arbi Ki Sabji is a spicy, soupy colocasia (taro) root Indian curry without onion and garlic.
+Best served with hot puri or paratha.
+I guarantee you will love this easy-to-make and utterly delicious, sattvic style, gluten-free arbi curry.

-Some vegetables taste better fried, and some feel better in a light and spicy curry.
-And there are those that taste as good regardless of how you cook them.
+Some vegetables taste better fried, and some are best in a spicy curry.
+And then there are those that taste as good regardless of how you cook them.
 One such vegetable is the versatile arbi or colocasia.

-I know some of you believe onion and garlic to be the holy grail spices of Indian cooking and cannot imagine a dish without both of these together.
-Trust me; this curry recipe is here to bust those myths for good.
+I know some of you believe onion and garlic to be the holy grail of Indian cooking and cannot imagine a dish without both of these together.
+Trust me; this taro root curry recipe is here to bust those myths for good.

-To plan a festive fasting meal, the recipe like arbi curry always comes handy.
+To plan an Indian festive meal for the occasion of Navratri or Janmashtmi, the sattvic dishes like arbi curry always come handy.

 More Indian Curry Recipes For You: